Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 ### JSON files

-Some applications use resources like JSON, YAML, or Plist files to provide runtime configuration capabilities.
+Some apps use resources like JSON, YAML, or Plist files to provide runtime configuration capabilities.
 Such files can be used to supply *Remote Configuration* default/fallback parameters.

 > **Info:**
 >